Document Translation Services for International Probate

 We’ve blogged about legal translation services for estate litigation.
-As attorneys, we know that the minute that a legal matter stretches beyond the borders of the United States, then we are dealing with an entirely different kind of case.
+As probate attorneys, you know that the minute a legal matter stretches beyond the borders of the United States, you are dealing with an entirely different kind of case.
 Indeed, it can be overwhelming to have to consider the laws, rules, and customs of a foreign jurisdiction when even the American law can be hard to decipher.

 That conundrum will be present in all areas of the law, including probate law.
-Yet, as the world is getting smaller, it is likely that you have more and more clients who have assets in other countries, or may be heirs to family members who have assets in other countries.
+Yet, as the world is getting smaller, it is likely that you have more and more clients who have assets in other countries; may be heirs to family members who have assets in other countries; who are contesting a foreign marriage, or a U.S. marriage; or who are contesting a foreign divorce, or a U.S. divorce; or who are contesting a foreign will.

 Accordingly, in this blog we will discuss the two secrets to handling an international probate matter, and then compare and contrast the general probate process in the United States and the general rules in most European countries.
 After reviewing this blog post, you will be able to better understand why having a legal translator to assist you is one of the most valuable tools in your arsenal when it comes to any type of international probate matter.